Natural Breathing vs. the Breathing Control System

 I am writing this article, because I have noticed there are more and more breathing techniques out there, and I am curious about what is happening with the Breathwork movement and where Breathwork is going from here.

-I started my Breathwork journey 1984, with Rebirthing when Leonard Orr discovered Conscious Connected Breathing.
+I started my Breathwork journey 1984 with Rebirthing, when Leonard Orr discovered Conscious Connected Breathing.
 At that time, all we did was Conscious Connected Breathing and that was powerful enough to make this, my and millions of others, our Life-journey.

 Then, the BREATHWORK PREMISE was that Natural Breathing is already an integral part of us, and not something we need to add or create.
 It is even so powerful that it can create life.
 Since, we can’t create life, we can assume that Natural Breathing knows something we don’t.